5,228 total views, 0 views today

 About the study

 A world-wide study of all known references to ADSHEAD.
-Started in 1995: Registered with the Guild 3331 in 2000Oct including ADSHADE and ADSETT.
+Started in 1995: Registered with the Guild 3331 in 2000Oct including ADSHADE, ADSETT and ADSIT.
 In practice the study is a collaborative effort with important contributions from members of the ADSHEAD Yahoo Group.

-Earliest known (year 1350) references are to DE ADDSHEAD, DE ADSHEADDE etc. In the early records all sorts of random mispellings or typos occurred such as ADSHEADE, HADSHEAD, ADZEHEAD etc. We have a list of some 80 deviant spellings of this type.
+Earliest known (year 1350) references are to DE ADDSHEAD, DE ADSHEADDE etc. In the early records all sorts of random mispellings or typos occurred such as ADSHEADE, HADSHEAD, ADZEHEAD etc. We have a list of some 95 deviant spellings of this type.
 The most common typo in current times is ADSMEAD - addressed on envelopes, but never used by individuals.
-Currently the only forms in use today beside ADSHEAD appear to be ADSHADE (mostly in Canada) and possibly ADSHED (mostly in the USA) - though it is quite common for newspaper and other technical references to be made to ADSHED even though the individuals do not spell it this way themselves.
-I used to consider ADSET(T)(E)(S) to be outside the scope, but recent evidence suggests some overlap of spellings esecially in the county of Sussex.
+Currently the only forms in use today beside ADSHEAD appear to be ADSHADE (mostly in Canada and and South Africa) and possibly ADSHED (mostly in the USA) - though it is quite common for newspaper and other technical references to be made to ADSHED even though the individuals do not spell it this way themselves.
+I used to consider ADSET(T)(E)(S) to be a separate group of surnames and hence outside the scope, but there is some evidence to suggest some overlap and interchange of spellings especially in the county of Sussex.
+A recent DNA result strongly suggests that ADSIT(T)(E)(S) is also related to ADSHEAD / ADSETT.
+ADSIT has rarely been used in the UK, but there are a large number in the USA, nearly all descended from one John ADSIT thought to have been born in Sussex in 1680.

 There are several possible theories on the origin of the surname ADSHEAD.
 Earliest (year 1500) BMD references are all to be found in the Prestbury / Macclesfield area of Cheshire UK.
 Hamlets in this area include Adswood, Adlington, Adders Moss and an Adshead Green.
 Adshead Green is no longer on the modern maps, but at this site there is still a farm named Adshead Green and a listed building Adshead cottage.
 The year 1350 court references to DE ADSHEDDE suggests an origin from a place eg Adsheude or Adsheade, An Anglo Saxon word meaning 'settlement'.
 One possibility is from such a site in North Lancashire.
 There is a possible Celtic association with Adzehead (where an adze is an axe with its blade set at right angles to the shaft to assist cutting side branches off a tree trunk).
 One early poem describes Saint Patrick with a nickname 'Adzehead'.
 Apparently the Celtic monks in the 7th century shaved their heads across the front from ear to ear, thus resembling an axe.
 Celtic Monks were not celibate.

 There are very few 'notable' ADSHEADs prior to the 20th Century.
-One Thomas ADSHEAD of Milwich was appointed a commissioner for Staffordshire by Oliver Cromwell in 1653.
+One Thomas ADSHEAD of Birchencliffe near Pott Shrigley in Cheshire was in 1580 the only ADSHEAD to receive a visitation by the armorial heralds (but did not qualify for a coat of arms).
+Another Thomas ADSHEAD of Milwich was appointed a commissioner for Staffordshire by Oliver Cromwell in 1653 but fled to Ireland when King James was resored.
 Joseph ADSHEAD published Adshead's Atlas of the Township of Manchester in 1848.
 The National Dictionary of Bibliography contains only two ADSHEADs, father and daughter, also descended from the aforementioned Joseph.
 Stanley Davenport ADSHEAD was an architect and based in Liverpool and the University became a pioneer on Urban Renewal.
 His daughter Mary was a celebrated artist who completed several murals and won the competition in 1953 to design the high value postage stamps for Queen Elizabeth 2nd.
-There are 5x ADSHEAD Roads in the world - one in Vancouver Island CAN.
+There are 5x ADSHEAD Roads in the world - in Liverpool, Dudley and Redcar in the UK plus two in Canada (BC and Vancouver Island.
 There were a few ADSHEAD farms, but often these have now been converted into sets of residences with an adddress such as ADSHEAD Close or Crescent.
-There was a ADSHEAD House in Hazel Grove and there is an ADSHEAD Hall in Pleasant Hill, Tennessee USA.
-Recently an estate ADSHEAD Park was built on the banks of the Thames near Henley by a Sir John Robert Madejski a wealthy businessman and chairman of Reading FC who understands that his father was an ADSHEAD.
+There was an ADSHEAD House in Hazel Grove and there is an ADSHEAD Hall in Pleasant Hill, Tennessee USA.
+Recently an large house ADSHEAD Park was built on the banks of the Thames near Henley by a Sir John Robert Madejski a wealthy businessman and chairman of Reading FC who understands that his father was an ADSHEAD.

 Distribution of the name

 Data on all registered Births, Marriages and Deaths is mostly complete, but there are still some missing Spouse Forenames and more non-UK records are to be added.
 The ADSHEAD group are steadily trying to identify the parents of most ADSHEADs and to identify each person's earliest known ADSHEAD ancestor.
-This data is held in the File Area of the ADSHEAD Yahoo Group E-mail Forum and in a searchable form on an E-Criteria Database.
+This data is held in the File Area of the ADSHEAD Yahoo Group E-mail Forum.
 Several members of the Yahoo Group have mounted files on all sorts of subjects.
-Other data includes Census Data, Court Records, Patents, Authors, Sports, Wills, WarGraves, Family Group Trees, Photos,Cemeteries, Migration, Patents, Convict ships etc. A key role of the ADSHEAD Yahoo Group, is the collaborative creation of family group Trees, collecting together all ADSHEADs descended from a common ancestor.
+Other data includes Census Data, Court Records, Patents, Authors, Sports, Wills, WarGraves, Family Group Trees, Photos,Cemeteries, Migration, Convict ships etc. A key role of the ADSHEAD Yahoo Group, is the collaborative creation of family group Trees, collecting together all ADSHEADs descended from a common ancestor.
+97% of all ADSHEADs listed in the 1901 UK Census have been placed into trees, but this still leaves a large number still to be asigned.
+Currently only about 40% of the Marriages and some 50% of the Births have been grouped into about 100 separate trees, mostly starting from the early 1700s.